Angelo DiBernardo

-Angelo DiBernardo (born May 16, 1956) is an Argentine-American former soccer player who played professionally in the North American Soccer League and Major Indoor Soccer League.
-He also represented the United States at the 1984 Summer Olympics.
+Angelo DiBernardo (born May 16, 1956) is a former soccer player who played professionally in the North American Soccer League and Major Indoor Soccer League.
+Born in Argentina, he played for the United States national team and also represented them at the 1984 Summer Olympics.
 After retiring from playing professionally, he taught Spanish and coached boys and girls high school soccer.

 Youth and college

 DiBernardo, a native of Argentina, moved to the United States with his family when he was sixteen.
 His family settled in the Chicago area where DiBernardo attended J. Sterling Morton High School West in Berwyn, Illinois.
 He played soccer both for the school's soccer team and for Sparta, a local Chicago club.
 DiBernardo attended Indiana University where he played on the school's men's soccer team for three seasons from 1976 to 1978.
 He had an immediate impact on the team, helping it to the 1976 NCAA Men's Soccer Championship which Indiana lost to San Francisco.
 In 1977, Indiana failed to make the NCAA post-season, but DiBernardo was selected as a first team All American.
 In 1978, Indiana reprised the 1976 season, making it to the championship game, but losing to San Francisco yet again.
 This year DiBernardo won the Hermann Trophy as the top collegiate soccer player in the country.
 At the end of the season, DiBernardo left Indiana and turned pro.
 He finished his collegiate career with 54 goals and 17 assists for 125 points.
 In 1991, Indiana University inducted DiBernardo into its Athletic Hall of Fame.
 He was also selected to the Soccer America College Team of the Century.